18. Competing After A Suit Opening

 Mike Lawrence’s “Complete Book of Overcalls” has a complete discussion.
 He emphasizes understanding the safety of various overcalls.
 For example, after an auction that begins (1♣)-P-(2♣), bidding is strongly encouraged, because RHO does not have diamonds, hearts, or spades, and has limited values; whereas after (1♥)–P–(2♥), clubs and diamonds are not safe – either opponent may have them.
 (The first example assumes they are not playing Inverted Minors.)

-Recognize in choosing a response that partner’s range is 8-17 HCP because he did not double.
-You don’t have to bid if we’re not going anywhere.
-Resist rescuing.
+• Recognize in choosing a response that partner’s range is 8-17 HCP because he did not double.
+You should have a lot of information already about points around the table.

 RHO might bid, most frequently to raise the opener.
 See Responsive Doubles, in which a double shows the unbid suits.